Akancha0108/Book-Data-Analysis/README.md

 ##  Key Features & Insights

 1. **Comprehensive Category Breakdown**
-   Identify the most popular and highest-grossing book per categoriy and top categories to understand reader preferences and market trends.
+   Identify the most popular and highest-grossing book per category and top categories to understand reader preferences and market trends.

 2. **Price vs. Sales Dynamics**
    Explore how pricing strategies should be made by analyzing the top expensive books and their sales for maximizing sales.